MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 !pyradiomics -o ../outputs/pyradi_features_{crop_s}_{new_s}.csv -f csv ../outputs/pyradiomics_samples.csv &> ../outputs/log.txt
 ```

+This command will generate another excel sheet named pyradi_features_3000_256.csv which contains at each row the Radiomic feature values for each image in the pyradiomics_samples.csv file.

 # Radiomic Feature Processing

 The output feature values are saved in the file pyradi_features_3000_256.csv for each image in the dataset.
 Now, we can open this file and have a look at it.
 The first 25 columns in this file contain information about parameters that were used for feature extraction.
 The rest of the columns contain the extracted features.
-This is a total of 107 Radiomic features.
+This is a total of 107 Radiomic features for our dataset.

 ```python
 import pandas as pd